CSituma/CSituma/README.md

 - 👯 I’m looking to collaborate on React and Solidity Projects

-- ♣️ I'm hireable for a job as a Blockchain  Developer.
+- ♣️ I'm hireable for a job as a Blockchain  Developer/ Technical writer

 - 📫 How to reach me: cnsituma@gmail.com